 CC life resembled life in the military: the day began with reveille.
 Enrollees then washed, exercised, marched to the mess hall for breakfast and worked all day.
 In the evening, they returned to camp, showered, attended flag retreat, and ate supper.
 Despite the hard work and repetitive schedule, the urban enrollees found the experience a great adventure.
-For many of these young men, ages 18 to 25, this was the first trip away from home, and their first trip to the rugged mountains of the American West.
+For many of these young men,

 The Rewards: "Three Hots and a Flop"